ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     npx hardhat --network sepolia run scripts/deploy.js

-You should then see something like:
+You should then see something like after a couple seconds:

     Contract deployed to address: 0x4C5266cCc4b3F426965d2f51b6D910325a0E7650